JamesYouL2/TSLogger/README.md

 6. In the folder mentioned in 3 (where TwilightStruggle.exe is located), create a folder called "Logs."
 The game will not allow you to place influence if you do not have this folder.

 You will find logs located in a folder called "Logs" in the location mentioned in #3 (the same location as TwilightStruggle.exe is in).

-Also, this version of the DLL might be faster if it actually works (not throughly tested): https://github.com/JamesYouL2/TSLogger/tree/feature/updateforlag